hashicorp/hcp/contributing/README.md

 After a successful release:

-- [ ] Update the `version/VERSION` file to the next version with `-dev` appended.
 - [ ] Update the developer.hashicorp.com documentation by following the steps
   outlined in the [Validating/generating the developer.hashicorp.com documentation](#validating/generating-the-developer.hashicorp.com-documentation) section.
-  PR the changes to the `hcp-docs` repository, have a team member review them, and merge.
+  PR the changes to the `web-unified-docs` repository, have a team member review them, and merge.